mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 4.  **You do not need to link your Apps Script project to this GCP project.** The authentication is handled by the credentials you provide to the library.

 #### **If using the Default User Authentication Flow:**
 This method uses the identity of the user running the script.

-##### For libraries that already exist as an Advanced Services (e.g., Drive, Sheets, and Slides etc)
-You can use the default user authentication flow by following these steps:
+For libraries that already exist as an Advanced Services (e.g., Drive, Sheets, and Slides etc), you can use the default user authentication flow by following these steps:

 1. In your Apps Script project, click **Services \+**.
 2. Find the corresponding advanced service (e.g., `Drive API`) and **Add** it.